 Student Peer Advisors (SPA).
 SPA students serve as the link between the UHP and the rest of the GW undergraduate student body.
 They volunteer at events like April Visit Days and Colonial Inauguration; and provide guidance to underclassmen in the Honors Program.
 They also serve as peer advisors to their fellow UHP students, giving advice on Honors experiences, classes, housing, and all the facets of life at GWU as an Honors student.

-UHP Town Hall.
-The UHP periodically holds program-wide town halls where the staff, faculty, students, and Director of the UHP come together to share ideas, suggestions, and guidance for continuing improvement of the Honors Program.
+Breakfast with the Director.
+The Honors Director periodically holds program-wide breakfasts (or sometimes lunch) where students can share ideas, suggestions, and guidance for continuing improvement of the Honors Program.